player1notfound/ids/README.md

 ```bash
 nmap -p 22 -sS <TARGET_IP>
 ```
-The attacker's IP will be logged in suspicious_ips.log.
+The attacker's IP will be logged in suspicious_ips.log

 ### 📝 Sample Log Output
 ```bash